cenz19/HadiTech-Online_Computer_Shop_Website/README.md

 # 🔥Overall Testing Performance
 ![overall](https://github.com/cenz19/HadiTech-Online_Computer_Shop_Website/assets/86843417/6f4c6b09-c77f-4380-9d06-dae0c5b008cf)
 <p>The Hadi Tech website has undergone comprehensive testing, yielding exceptional results across
   multiple aspects.
-With a remarkable 99 out of 100 on performance, the website delivers fast loading times and o ptimal responsiveness.
+With a remarkable 99 out of 100 on performance, the website delivers fast loading times and optimal responsiveness.
 Scoring 95 out of 100 on accessibility, it ensures a user-friendly experience for individuals with diverse needs.
 The website also achieves a score of 92 out of 100 on best practices, demonstrating adherence to industry standards and optimal coding practices.
 Furthermore, with a perfect score of 100 out of 100 on SEO, the website is well-optimized for search engines, enhancing its visibility and reach.
 Explore the Hadi Tech website to experience its outstanding performance,